 With regard to teachers, social conscience education asks for a skillful balance of objectivity and passion, introspection and social change, in-class study and out-of-class experiences, openness to new ideas and a commitment to taking action.
 The social conscience teacher needs to play three roles simultaneously: a curriculum innovator, pedagogue of critical thinking, and an empathetic mentor.
 A certain moment-by-moment integrity is needed to lead students in social conscience growth.

-Through this blog I hope to create a space for educators in Hong Kong, Asia, and the rest of the world to discuss the connections between theory and practice in social conscience education.
-Again, welcome to this site!
+Through this blog I hope to create a space for educators in Hong Kong, Asia, and beyond to discuss the connections between theory and practice in social conscience education and inner awakening.
+Again, welcome to the blog!

 Marty Schmidt, Ed.D.